To view the page listing all articles related to memories, visit “My Memories.”

 MDM is mainly used in producing emulsion-type products such as Vienna’s, Russians, and Polony (in South Africa).
 “Meat recovered from bones or carcass parts by mechanical procedures is generally considered to be of poor nutritional and microbiological quality” (Hui, 2012) In many parts of the world, strict legislation governs the use of these products.
 When compared to the rest of the world, South Africa lags behind in this regard.
 There are certain producers who choose to only use muscle meat in the production of its emulsion sausages, loaves, and hams, and the consumer is entirely left to study ingredients declarations to determine if MDM is present or not.
 There are also a number of different qualities of MDM and it is by no means correct to claim that all MDM are of poor microbiological quality and share the same low nutritional characteristics.
 The different production methods of MDM can broadly be separated into hard and soft MDM.

 Hard MDM is made from pork or beef where it will be hard to clear the bones from all the small meat bits.
+It can be made from chicken also.
 When the valuable pieces of chicken and turkey (wings, breasts, and legs) are removed, hard MDM is made from the carcass that is left.
-In this method, the bones or carcass is placed in some kind of a pressure chamber with small holes in it and the bones or carcasses where are subjected to high pressure which removes the skin, meat bits, connective tissue, etc. still stock to the bones.
+In this method, the bones or carcass is placed in some kind of a pressure chamber with small holes in it and the bones or carcasses are subjected to high pressure which removes the skin, meat bits, connective tissue, etc. still stuck to the bones.
 These pass through the small holes of the barrel sieve (around 0.5 – 0.8mm in diameter).
 The basic principle remains the same across many different machines namely that high pressure is used to clean the bones.
 (Feiner, 2006)

 Hard MDM should not contain bone bits larger than the hole size of the sieve, but in reality, on account of the enormous pressure used to remove the fragments from the bones, they often do.
 The consequences of the presence of bone pieces in the MDM elevates the calcium and phosphorus content in hards MDM quite high.
 These, in turn, interferes with the functionality of phosphates in emulsion sausages.
 (Feiner, 2006)